Image from San Dunne, Creative Commons

 ec·o·log·i·cal (adj): relating to or concerned with the relation of living organisms to one another and to their surroundings.

-cit·i·zen·ship (n): (1) the state of being vested with the rights, privileges, and duties of a citizen; (2) the character of an individual viewed as a member of society.
+cit·i·zen·ship (n): the state of being vested with the rights, privileges, and duties of a citizen.

-Facing our Sustainability Challenges.
+Facing our equity and sustainability challenges.
 We live in a culture of atomization, with things presented and organized as separate from each other without wider context.
 Whether it is the food we eat or products we buy, how we study social problems and determine solutions, or how individual actions are connected to community outcomes, we are failing to see the forest for the trees.
 To address growing economic insecurity, environmental destruction, unhealthy communities and a weakening democracy, we must develop a movement of ecological citizens.

 We need to see the world ecologically, recognizing the interconnections between the problems we face and acting to address root causes collectively.